 Hopefully this guide helps get you started, and if you find bugs, or find additional information that would be useful, please let me know, or add it to the guide!

-To sum up, the photon tracking model can be broken down into three steps once on has the processed microCT data in hand.
+To sum up, the photon tracking model can be broken down into three steps once one has the processed microCT data in hand.

 Process stacks of 2D microCT images into sample volumes